Pomp and Circumstance Marches: Dedication

 March No. 2 was composed in 1901 and dedicated "To my friend Granville Bantock".
+Bantock was Elgar's successor as professor of music at the University of Birmingham later in the decade.

 Instrumentation

-The instrumentation is: piccolo, 2 flutes, 2 oboes, 2 clarinets in A, bass clarinet in A, 2 bassoons, contrabassoon, 4 horns in F, 2 trumpets in F, 2 cornets in A, 3 trombones, tuba, timpani (3), percussion (2 side drums, triangle, glockenspiel & jingles, bass drum & cymbals), and strings.
+The instrumentation is: piccolo, 2 flutes, 2 oboes, 2 clarinets in A, bass clarinet in A, 2 bassoons, contrabassoon, 4 horns in F, 2 trumpets in F, 2 cornets in A, 3 trombones, tuba, timpani, percussion 2 side drums (the second is ad. lib.), triangle, glockenspiel, jingles, bass drum & cymbals, and strings.

 History

-It was first performed, as was March No. 1, by the Liverpool Orchestral Society conducted by Alfred Rodewald, in Liverpool on 19 October 1901.
-Both marches were played two days later at a London Promenade Concert.
+It was first performed, as was March No. 1, by the Liverpool Orchestral Society at the Philharmonic Hall, Liverpool on 19 October 1901.
+Both marches were played two days later at a London promenade concert.

 Description

-The second is the shortest and most simply constructed of the marches.
-The composer Charles Villiers Stanford is said to have preferred this march to the first, and thought this the finest of all the marches.
+The second is the most simply constructed of the marches and the shortest.
+(Note: In his 1977 recording with the London Philharmonic Orchestra for EMI Sir Adrian Boult takes less than three minutes to play it.
+Other conductors have taken the march less briskly.)
 After a loud call to attention from the brass, a simple staccato theme, tense and repetitive, is played quietly by the strings, being gradually joined by other instruments before building up to an abrupt climax.
 This section is repeated.
-The second theme, confidently played by horns and clarinets, with contrasting triple and duple rhythms, is one which was sketched by Elgar a few years before: this is developed and ends with flourishes from the strings and brass joined by the glockenspiel.
-The opening staccato theme returns, concluded by a quiet swirling bass passage, which leads into the Trio section (in the tonic major key of A) which consists of a delightfully simple tune in thirds played by the woodwind (flutes, oboes, clarinets and bassoons), answered conclusively by the strings and brass.
-This Trio section is repeated, and the march concluded with a brilliant little coda, which includes a drum roll on the snare drum, a shattering chord in A Minor, briefly played by horns, and followed by a final cadence.
+The second theme, played by horns and clarinets, with contrasting triple and duple rhythms, is one that was sketched by Elgar a few years earlier: it is developed and ends with flourishes from the strings and brass joined by the glockenspiel.
+The opening staccato theme returns, concluded by a quiet swirling bass passage, which leads into the trio section (in the tonic major key of A) which consists of a simple tune in thirds played by the woodwind answered by the strings and brass.
+This section is repeated, and the march concludes with a short coda, which includes a roll on the snare drum, a loud chord in A Minor, briefly played by horns, and a final cadence.